 Scientists noted, “Results indicate that elderly subjects compensate for cognitive decline through enhancing perceptual and attentional processing of individual stimulus features.”

-Sabrina Schenk said, “There are two main strategies which we use to categorise things.
-While noticing similar looking members, we must specifically learn exceptions and memorise them.
-Older people find it complex to change a strategy into the other.”
+Sabrina Schenk said, “There are two main strategies which we use to categorize things.
+While noticing similar-looking members, we must specifically learn exceptions and memorize them.
+Older people find it complex to change one strategy into the other.”

-At particular extent, the brain is able to increase its level of attentiveness.
-Thus it decreases negative effects of ageing.
+At a particular extent, the brain can increase its level of attentiveness.
+Thus it decreases the negative effects of aging.
 Meanwhile, there might be less brain power to go around, but it’s targeted more effectively.

-Scientists said, “Study retreats the idea that we learn initially through abstraction-based processing – selecting only the relevant bits of information initially – and afterwards through an exemplary memorization stage.”
+Scientists said, “Study retreats the idea that we learn initially through abstraction-based processing – selecting only the relevant bits of information initially – and afterward through an exemplary memorization stage.”

-The team will further discover the same effects in much larger sample size.
-This may cause techniques to help the elder train their attention.
+The team will further discover the same effects in a much larger sample size.
+This may cause techniques to help the elderly train their attention.